Orbit Parametrizations for K3 Surfaces: Applications and connections

 We show that many of the automorphisms that we have constructed in earlier sections have positive entropy and are fixed-point-free for the general member of the corresponding family.
 Specifically, we obtain such fixed-point-free automorphisms with positive entropy for the cases from lines 6, 9, 11, 13, 15, and 16 of Table~\ref{table:examples}.

-In each of these cases, by the parametrization theorems in this paper, the N\'eron-Severi lattice of the K3 surfaces in the families contain a given lattice $\Lambda$; the N\'eron-Severi lattice of the very general member of the family will be exactly $\Lambda$.
-We will describe the action of a particular automorphism on $\Lambda$ by a matrix $M$; for the very general member $X$ of the family, this will give the action of the automorphism on all of $\overline{\NS}(X)$.
-We thus find that the entropy of the automorphism for each K3 surface is {\em at least} the logarithm of the norm of the largest eigenvalue of $M$.
+In each of these cases, by the parametrization theorems in this paper, the N\'eron-Severi lattice of the K3 surfaces $X$ (over ${\overline{F}}$) in the families contain a given lattice $\Lambda$; the N\'eron-Severi lattice of the very general member of the family will be exactly $\Lambda$.
+We will describe the action of a particular automorphism $\Phi$ on $X$ (defined over $F$); we find that $\Phi^*$ acts on $\Lambda$ by a matrix $M$, which has an eigenvalue $\lambda$ of norm larger than $1$.
+Since the action of $\Phi^*$ on $\overline{\NS}(X) \otimes \R$ has at most one eigenvalue of modulus larger than $1$ (see \cite[\S 2.3.2]{cantat-survey}) and $M$ fixes the subspace $\Lambda \otimes \R$ in $\overline{\NS}(X) \otimes \R$, the spectral radius of $\Phi^*$ is exactly $\lambda$.

+In other words, for each of these cases, we find that the entropy of the automorphism for each K3 surface is the logarithm of the norm of the largest eigenvalue $\lambda$ of $M$.
 The theorems from \S \ref{sec:hypdetfixedpt} imply that these automorphisms are fixed-point-free for the general member of the family, specifically when the hyperdeterminant of the corresponding element does not vanish.